eandersons/energi-docker-compose/README.md

 This repository was created with a single account staking in mind.
 More adjustments may be needed to stake using multiple accounts or to use Energi Gen 3 Core Node as a Masternode.
 Current solution for staking multiple accounts would be to run multiple containers, but it may be not an ideal solution performance-wise.

+Additional information can be found in (the wiki)[https://github.com/eandersons/energi3-docker-compose/wiki/Documentation].

 ## Run Energi Gen 3 Core Node using `docker-compose`

 To run Energi Gen 3 Core Node in a Docker container: